michaelockenden/algorand-flask/blog/blogpost.md

 }
 ```

 Don't forget to add `transaction.html` to the navbar!

-If you tried running now you would still get error - we need to add `get_transactions` to the user model
-so that we can add the user's address.
+If you tried running now you would still get error - we need to add `get_transactions` to the user model so that we can add the current user's address to our indexer function.

-`models.py`
+`your_application_name/models.py`

 ```python
 from .indexer import get_transactions